capitalch/trace-new/notes/tracking.md

 ## Bug fix
 ### Server side
 1. Sometimes database server not working.
 Error connection
 																											2. AppHttpException of type custome exception not working
 																											3. Server side graphql authentication
 																											4. get_other_user_bundle error

+## 24-01-2023 - 31-01-2023
+1. Organized code at client and server
+2. Error management at server
+3. GraphQL genericQuery and genericUpdate completed
+4. Did detailed comparison and implementation of asyncpg and psycopg in async mode
+5. GraphQL error management
+6. Renamed several files at server

 ## 20-01-2023 - 23-01-2023
 1. Add client screen